Exopandora/BetterChat/README.md

 * The installation process needs to be repeated after each TeamSpeak update
 ### Installer ###
 Installation steps:
-1. Download and start the installer from [here](https://github.com/FelixVolo/TS5AddonInstaller/releases)
+1. Download the installer for your operating system from [here](https://github.com/FelixVolo/TS5AddonInstaller/releases)
+2. Start the installer
-2. Select your TeamSpeak installation directory
+3. Select your TeamSpeak installation directory
-3. Select "BetterChat"
+4. Select "BetterChat"
-4. Click on "Install"
+5. Click on "Install"

 ### Manual ###
 Installation steps: